Amid pandemic peak, how St. Joseph's Convent Girls High School in Bengaluru is organising SSLC exam

 While states like Telangana and Andhra Pradesh cancelled their state exams and announced that they would assess students based on their past performance, Karnataka, on the other hand, is conducting the exam.

-With 397 fresh cases the number reaches 10,118, while the death toll stands at 164 with 14 deaths have been reported in last 24 hours.
+With 397 fresh cases the number reaches 10,118 in Karnataka, while the death toll stands at 164 with 14 deaths have been reported in last 24 hours.